 This Indian pumpkin curry is everything you want in a curry.
 It's warm and comforting with just the right blend of intoxicating spices.

 I love curry!
+If you haven't tried my aloo vindaloo or my tofu jalfrezi, you really have to.
 I've been dying to develop an Indian pumpkin and coconut curry recipe.
 I mean, are there two ingredients that say "comfort food" more than earthy pumpkin and creamy coconut milk?
 Here they pair up with high protein chickpeas to make a cozy, hearty dinner that everyone will love.

 If you can, make this curry ahead so that all the flavors have a chance to mingle.
 It reheats well, and the flavor intensifies while it's waiting for you in the fridge!